Gopipo/LS_Annotation_Project/README.md

 On the left you see the Prodigy progress element.
 To save your annotations hit the &#x1F4BE; in its top right corner.
 If all is saved, it shows a &#128504; instead.

+Prodigy can now be terminated from the console upon which it displays your session summary indicating how many annotations were saved successfully.